Thomas Zevgaras

-Thomas Zevgaras (Θωμάς Ζευγαράς; born January 16, 2001) is a Greek college basketball player for the Incarnate Word Cardinals of the NCAA Division I. He is a 2.07 m (6'9 ") tall power forward-center.
+Thomas Zevgaras (Θωμάς Ζευγαράς; born January 16, 2001) is a Greek professional basketball player for Karditsa of the Greek Basketball League and the Basketball Champions League.
+He previously played college basketball with the Incarnate Word Cardinals and the Newman Jets.
+He is a 2.05 m (6'8 ") tall power forward–center.

 College career

-Zevgaras began playing college basketball in the United States, at the University of the Incarnate Word, with the Incarnate Word Cardinals, in 2020.
+In 2020, Zevgaras began playing Division I college basketball in the United States with the Incarnate Word Cardinals, in San Antonio, Texas.
+Two years later, he switched to the Newman Jets of Division II, in Wichita, Kansas.

 Professional career

 Zevgaras began his pro career in 2019, during the 2018–19 season, with the Greek Basket League club Olympiacos.
 For the 2019–20 season, he was assigned to play on loan in the Greek 2nd Division, with Pagrati.

+On August 5, 2025, Zevgaras signed a three-year deal with Karditsa, returning to his hometown.

 National team career

 Zevgaras played with the junior national teams of Greece.
 With Greece's junior national team, he played at the 2016 FIBA Under-16 European Championship.